TruebitProtocol/truebit-eth/README.md

 ## Staking tokens

 In order to start a Solver or Verifier, one must first stake TRU into Truebit's incentive layer.
 Let's purchase 1000 TRU tokens for account 0.
-First check the indices for your available accounts using `accounts` and the price in ETH using `token price -v 1000`.
-Check your balances for account 0 using `balance -a 0` Then
+First check the indices for available accounts using `accounts` and the price in ETH using `token price -v 1000`.
+After checking balances for account 0 using `balance -a 0`, we are ready to purchase some TRU.
 ```sh
 token purchase -v 1000 -a 0
 ```